ZeusOfTheCrows/Lua-Vita-Tester/README.md

 * i've modified build.bat to zbuild.bat because i'm lazy
 	* use the original if you want to change the name/id
+	* you'll have to mess with directories
+* i'm not quite sure how to affect param.sfo, so i edit it manually with a hex editor
 * this is how i visualise stick range

 ![max range logic](./img/max-logic-pic.png)